tmpfs/linkdown/README.md

 where <command> is one of:
     help, info, i, validate, v

-linkdown@1.0.4 /home/muji/git/linkdown
+linkdown@1.0.7 /home/muji/git/linkdown
 ```

 ## Manual

 Run `linkdown help` for the program manual, use `linkdown help <cmd>` for individual command man pages.
-You can view quick help on commands and options with `linkdown -h` or `linkdown -help`.
+You can view quick help on commands and options with `linkdown -h` or `linkdown --help`.

 ## Guide

+This section provides examples on how to use the program, for more detailed information see the relevant man entry: `linkdown help <cmd>`.

 ### Configuration